Variational Quantum Algorithms

 Of the optimization methods proposed for use with VQAs which do not directly utilize gradients, the one that is perhaps the most closely related to SGD is the simultaneous perturbation stochastic approximation (SPSA) method~\cite{spall1992}.
 SPSA can be considered as an approximation to gradient descent where the gradient is approximated by a single partial derivative computed by a finite difference along a randomly chosen direction.
 SPSA has thus been put forward as an efficient method for VQAs as it avoids the expense of computing many gradient components at each iteration.
 Moreover, it has been shown that for a restricted set of problems, SPSA has a faster theoretical convergence rate (in terms of the number of function calls) than SGD performed with finite differences~\cite{spall1992}.

 Finally, another noteworthy gradient-free approach has been developed specifically for the context of VQAs for problems where the objective function is a linear function of an operator expectation value, so that $C(\vec{\theta})$ can be expressed as a sum of trigonometric functions.
 Using this insight, one can fit the functional dependence on a few parameters (with the rest held fixed) allowing one to make local parameter updates~\cite{nakanishi2019,parrish2019}.
-Performing such local updates sequentially over all parameters, or subsets of parameters, and iterating over all parameters one then has an optimization method that is gradient-freec and which doesn't depend on hyper-parameters.
-Additionally, a variation of this method using Anderson acceleration to speed up convergence has been proposed~\cite{parrish2019}.
+Performing such local updates sequentially over all parameters, or subsets of parameters, and iterating over all parameters one then has an optimization method that is gradient-free and which does not depend on hyper-parameters.
+Additionally, a variation of this method using Anderson acceleration (a method that adds a linear combination of prior steps to each new update step) to speed up convergence has been proposed~\cite{parrish2019}.